How to support a healthy immune system

-- Vitamin A – Vitamin A maintains the structural and functional integrity of epithelial cells in the body.
-These are the cells that line the skin, airways, digestive and urinary tract.
-These cells function as a barrier and form the body’s first line of defense against infection.
+Vitamin A maintains the structural and functional integrity of epithelial cells in the body.
+These are the cells that line the skin, airways, digestive and urinary tract and function as a barrier that forms the body’s first line of defence.

-- Vitamin C – Vitamin C is an antioxidant that maintains immune health by stimulating the production and function of white blood cells in the body.
-These specialized cells are essential for good health and protection against illness.
+Vitamin C is an antioxidant that maintains immune health reducing free-radicals formed in the body.
+These specialised cells are essential for good health.

-- Vitamin B6 – Vitamin B6 has an effect on immune function; important proteins secreted by the immune system including cytokines and antibodies, require B6 as a coenzyme in their metabolism.1
+Vitamin B6 also has an effect on immune function as important proteins secreted by the immune system require B6 for their metabolism.

 Learn about which Nature's Own product may be appropriate for you.SEE THE PRODUCTS HERE